blizniukp/esp32_ble2mqtt/README.md

 To do this, connect the button and the resistor between the 3V3 and PIN D4 terminals.

 The built-in LED turns on when Bluetooth data is received, and turns off when an MQTT message is sent.
+It also lights up every 30 seconds to indicate that the device is working.

 <p align="right">(<a href="#top">powrót do góry</a>)</p>